Guide To Visiting Zelve Open Air Museum, Turkey

 Turkey Travel Blog_Guide To Visiting Zelve Open Air Museum Turkey

-History Goreme Open Air Museum
+Goreme Open Air Museum In Cappadocia History

 Derinkuyu Underground City, Cappadocia Turkey

-Although there are few artifacts from the earliest civilizations that lived in Zelve, it is possible to trace the history of the settlement back to the ancient Hittites, who lived in the region around 2000 BC.
 The Hittites were known for their sophisticated system of underground cities, which they used as a means of defense against invaders and protection against natural disasters.
-And the emergence of the first underground cities in Zelve might have happened during the Hittite rule.
+The emergence of the first underground cities in Zelve might have happened during the Hittite rule.

 After the Hittites, different civilizations inhabited the region, and each left its mark on the area that can be seen at the Zelve Open Air Museum today.
 However, the first large-scale settlement in Zelve, built by Christians, thrived in the seventh century CE.
-In the following centuries, Christian settlers continued to develop and maintain their settlements, becoming one of Anatolia’s most notable religious centers between the seventh and the thirteenth centuries.

 Zelve Open Air Museum - Houses carved into the rock in Zelve.
 Turkey